Development assistance in the Pacific

 Pacific women are hardworking, creative and resilient.
 They make significant contributions to their societies and economies and there is a growing recognition among governments and the private sector that investing in women and girls has a powerful effect on economic growth and wellbeing.
 However, women and girls face significant challenges.
 Up to 60 per cent of women and girls in our region have experienced violence at the hands of partners or family members.
 The Inter-Parliamentary Union reports that globally, women comprise 25.5 per cent of national parliamentarians (world average as at January 2021), but the percentage of women in Pacific parliaments is currently around 6.4 per cent.
 Across the Pacific, men outnumber women in paid employment (outside the agricultural sector) by approximately two to one, and men earn 20 to 50 percent more than women.

-The Australian Government is strongly committed to being at the forefront of efforts to give women and girls the opportunities and resources to reach their full potential.
+The Australian Government is strongly committed to supporting women and girls to access opportunities and resources to reach their full potential.

 Pacific Women Lead ($170 million 2021 to 2026)